shorebirdtech/docs/docs/troubleshooting.md

 1. A dependency/plugin you are using has changed its native code. **You should use caution when publishing patches that include changes to native code from plugins.
-In the worst case, these changes my cause your patched app to crash.**
+In the worst case, these changes may cause your patched app to crash.**
 2. A dependency/plugin produces a different output on every build.
 This can happen if the dependency it includes a timestamp indicating when it was